krislitman/sweater_weather/README.md

 4. Run rails s to start the rails server
 5. Enter endpoints (see below) into Postman to see JSON responses!

+### Check for security vulnerabilities

+Make sure you have run `bundle install` and that the Brakeman gem was successfully installed.
+To see a report run `brakeman -q`

 ## Endpoints

 #### Retrieve weather for a city